tarot26/tarot26.github.io/registration.md

       <h2 id="form-title">Pre-registration form</h2>
     </div>
     <p class="section-heading-copy">
-      Further details on registration and payment methods will be announced soon.
-Please use the form below to pre-register.
+      Please use the form below to let us know if you wish to present your work and bring a poster!
     </p>
   </div>